alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

-However, in order to sucessfully type the full range of examples that we would like, we have to go a bit further than just changing lifetimes to a portion of the control-flow graph. **We also have to take location into account when doing subtyping checks**.
+However, in order to sucessfully type the full range of examples that we would like, we have to go a bit further than just changing lifetimes to a portion of the control-flow graph. **We also have to take program location into account when defining subtyping**.
 This is in contrast to how the compiler works today, where subtyping relations are "absolute".
 That is, in the current compiler, the type `&'a ()` is a subtype of the type `&'b ()` whenever `'a` outlives `'b` (`'a: 'b`),